Fergie: Pretending Josh and I were still together was 'getting a little weird'

-If fans of Fergie and Josh Duhamel were shocked when they couple revealed last week that they went their separate ways earlier this year, you can hardly blame them.
+If fans of Fergie and Josh Duhamel were shocked when the couple revealed last week that they went their separate ways earlier this year, you can hardly blame them.

 After all, the "Life Goes On" singer, 42, and the "Transformers" actor, 44, had been pretending to still be a couple for months — even appearing in each other's Instagram pics.
 Now, Fergie, who's performing live Friday on TODAY, says it's a relief to finally be truthful about their split.